4 min read

 Defender and Continuous Monitoring

-Microsoft Defender for Office 365 and identity protection tooling help surface risky sign‑ins, malicious rules, and abnormal behavior that often precede fraud.
-Security posture degrades over time if it is not reviewed.
-Regular assessments catch legacy settings and new attack paths before they are exploited.
+These patterns often precede fraud.
+Security posture degrades over time without regular review.
+Periodic assessments catch legacy settings and new attack paths before they are exploited.

 Frequently Asked Questions About Microsoft 365 Account Compromise